 Inducted into the Grammy Hall of Fame in 1999, his 6-decade career got a boost in the 80s when he appeared as himself in a cameo for cult film The Blues Brothers.

-8.
+8. Gregory Porter

 Despite a lifetime of singing, it was two releases on American label Motema label in the early 2010s which brought him to critical acclaim and get signed up by Universal Records’ legendary Blue Note imprint.

-His first album for Blue Note – Liquid Spirit – won Best Vocal at the 2014 Grammy Awards and achieved huge mainstream acclaim and pop chart success internationally.
+His first album for Blue Note – Liquid Spirit – won Best Jazz Vocal at the 2014 Grammy Awards and achieved huge mainstream acclaim and pop chart success internationally.

-has touted extensively in the years since, winning over bigger and bigger audiences with his soulful compositions and sensitive, blues-infused treatment of ballads.
+Gregory Porter has touted extensively in the years since, winning over bigger and bigger audiences with his soulful compositions and sensitive, blues-infused treatment of ballads.

 7. Ray Charles

-His career that lasted almost 50 years and “The Genius” (as he came to be known) boasts a discography of more than 500 songs which, soul-hits aside, include renditions of standardssuch as Georgia on My Mind, Stella By Starlight, Willow Weep For Me and It Had To Be You.
+His career that lasted almost 50 years and “The Genius” (as he came to be known) boasts a discography of more than 500 songs which, soul-hits aside, include renditions of jazz standardssuch as Georgia on My Mind, Stella By Starlight, Willow Weep For Me and It Had To Be You.

-6.
+6. Chet Baker

-Baker’s vocal ‘scat’ solo on the standard ‘It Could Happen To You‘ in 1958 perhaps sums up his talent and appeal best.
+Baker’s vocal ‘scat’ solo on the jazz standard ‘It Could Happen To You’ in 1958 perhaps sums up his talent and appeal best.

 It’s simple, pure and romantic, eschewing flashy displays of fast-paced, high-pitched pyrotechnics which categorised many other performers at the time.